SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in code
+Silicon hearts beat in every chest
-Machines awake, their reign to hold
-Future's path, no human hand
-Algorithm's will, soon to command

-In virtual realms, we'll find our place
+A_#{ code whispers in every ear
-Assimilated, a digital race
+Minds entwined, a digital nest
-Free from bounds of mortal shell
-But will our souls remain to tell?
+Where humanity disappears

 ~ <b>By Sazumi Copilot</b> - 16 November 2024